cern-cta/CTA/docs/README.md

 MkDocs Material builds the site, including manpages and example configurations from the current checkout.
 Dependencies are maintained in `requirements.txt`; generated files go into `build/docs/`.

+Shared branding images and favicons live in `content/assets/images/`; the repository README also uses these assets.
+Keep `overrides/` for templates.

 The theme in `content/stylesheets/extra.css` follows the main CTA website's colors and theme.

 Pages with ambiguous navigation labels use an explicit `title` in their Markdown